 In the next section he feels bad again.
 Everyone in the world except him is a liar and what’s worse, “the burds will Chip offen before I Can git to sleep”.

-As an afterward is the best part of the book.
-In the second edition, Dexter responded to to complaints that there were no punctuation marks in the book with a page of them and the instruction for the reader to salt and pepper the writing as they pleased.
+The afterward is the best part of the book.
+In the second edition, Dexter responded to to complaints that there were no punctuation marks in it with a page of them and the instruction for the reader to salt and pepper the writing as they pleased.